 Federal Lands Access Program (FLAP)

-This program is a component of MAP-21, and is a replacement for the Federal Lands Highway Program.
+This program is a component of MAP-21 and is a replacement for the Federal Lands Highway Program.
 FLAP supplements state and local funding to improve transportation facilities that provide access to, are adjacent to, or are located within federal lands, particularly those that serve high-use recreation sites and economic generators.

 Federal Transit Administration (FTA) Transit Grant Program